-- (a) a document which may throw doubt on a priority claim (see B-VI, 5.3); - (b) a document which establishes the publication date of another citation (see B-VI, 5.6); - (c) a document relevant to the issue of double patenting (see B-IV, 2.3(v), and G-IV, 5.4); or - (d) a document setting out the EPO position on matter excluded from search, specifically for computer-implemented inventions and business methods (see B-VIII, 2.2), such document should be indicated by the letter "L".
+(a) a document which may throw doubt on a priority claim (see B-VI, 5.3);

+- (b) a document which establishes the publication date of another citation (see B-VI, 5.6); - (c) a document relevant to the issue of double patenting (see B-IV, 2.3(v), and G-IV, 5.4), such document should be indicated by the letter "L".
 Brief reasons for citing the document should be given.
-In the specific case where a search examiner considers no documentary evidence to be necessary for the claimed subject-matter, as it is deemed to be notorious (see B-VIII, 2.2) and cites a document according to paragraph (d) above, the reasoning behind not citing any prior art documents should be given in the search opinion.
+In the specific case where a search examiner considers no documentary evidence to be necessary for the claimed subject-matter, as it is deemed to be notorious (see B-VIII, 2.2), the reasoning behind not citing any prior art documents should be given in the search opinion.